larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL step-by-step - Linux lift and shift.md

 ### Task 3: Deploy the Virtual Machine Scale Set for the OsTicket Application

-1. From the Azure portal, click on the **Cloud Shell** icon on the top navigation.
+1. From the Azure portal, click on the **Cloud Shell** icon on the top navigation

     ![Screenshot of the Launch Cloud shell icon.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image20.png "Launch Cloud shell icon")

 2. Execute the following command to create a resource group that will contain the MySQL HA environment.

 **NOTE:** Ensure you that use the same region as the OsTicket application.